JonathanMagnan/ireviewapple.com/pages/documentations/ipads accessories-keyboard.md

 ## Apple Smart Keyboard

 Obviously, Apple has its own product with its unique touch!
-The keyboard is light, thin, and water-resistant.
+The keyboard is light, thin, and **water-resistant**.
 This not-so-perfect-keyboard has the most negative reviews; no backlit, no shortcut keys, the screen isn't adjustable, and there's no touchpad. here are the latest alternative available on the market:

 ## GreenLaw iPad Keyboard Case